 The African-American Leadership Award

 This award is for African-American students who will be incoming freshmen at Utah State University in the Fall 2018.
 One $1,200 scholarship will be awarded.
-The scholarship will be split over $600 per semester for the 2018-2019 school year.
+Award will be divided equally ($600) over two semesters for the 2018-19 school year.
 The scholarship recipient will be notified in May 2018.

 Application open: March 1, 2018.
 Deadline for application: April 16, 2018 at 5:00pm.